hodge-py/RL/README.md

 testSet = real.generateTestSet(type=0) #generate a test set

 testSet1 = { # Test set example structure.
-Generated sets will only uses one type
+Generated sets will only use one data type
             0: [4,"stnr=gwege"],
             1: [12,"sagsdgg"],
             2: [3,"esfsfsseafesfsefsef"]